kaylesworth/workout-tracker/README.md

 I got tired of trying to find a workout tracker that worked for me, whether it was a paid subscription or my data being stored somewhere I couldn't control.
 So I finally created one on my own in obsidian

-Start
+The dataview tables should be configured to your taste, as this is just an example repo they are just pulling the data itself

+## Features
-You can create your own exercises with notes and images attached
+- Create exercises with notes and images if desired

-You can create your own workouts using the exercises created
+- Create workout routines and attach created exercises
+- Log a workout and exercises to track progression

 ## Requirements
 - Obsidian